ishanpurohit/aws-app-one/README.md

 ---

-### Optional Integrations

-The following AWS services may be integrated with this solution depending on implementation requirements.

-- Amazon S3
-- AWS Step Functions
-- Amazon EventBridge Scheduler
-- Amazon EventBridge Rules
-- Amazon CloudWatch
-- AWS CloudTrail
-- Amazon SNS
-- AWS Lambda
-- Amazon SQS
-- Amazon API Gateway

-These services are not mandatory components of the core Amazon Neptune solution and should only be introduced where required by the workload.

----

 ## Additional Information

 Additional AWS services such as Amazon ECS, AWS Lambda, Amazon EC2, Amazon EKS, Amazon S3, AWS Step Functions, and Amazon EventBridge Scheduler may be incorporated into an implementation as required.
 These services are considered optional integrations and are not mandatory components of the core Neptune solution pattern.These integrations extend the capabilities of the solution but are not mandatory components of the core Amazon Neptune architecture.